- Windows 10

 - A cryptographic one-way hash (MD5) of any suspicious files that are detected.

 You can disable the reporting feature.
-For information about how to disable the reporting component and how to prevent this tool from sending information to Microsoft, see Microsoft Knowledge Base article
+For information about how to disable the reporting component and how to prevent this tool from sending information to Microsoft, see Deploy Windows Malicious Software Removal Tool in an enterprise environment.

 Possible scanning results